-Upload the zip file to your WordPress plugins directory.
+Once you receive a copy of the SuperFast Cache WrdPress plugin, upload the zip file to your WordPress plugins directory.
 The directory should be similar to /mydomain.com/wp-content/plugins/ directory.
 Most importantly is that it is .../wp-content/plugins/ sub-directory.
 Upload the zip file to this directory and extract it.
 The sub-directory .../wp-content/plugins/superfastcache/ will be the newly created directory.
 All the SuperFast Cache files will be in this directory.

 How to setup the SuperFast Cache Controller plugin

 Once you have uploaded the plugin and extracted the contents of the zip file, log back into the WordPress Control Panel or DashBoard.
 On the left hand side menu of the Dasboard or Control Panel you will see 'Settings' Menu Option.
 In 'Settings' you will see SuperFast Cache option.
 Click on SuperFast Cache Menu Option and our form will appear.
 Do note that the SuperFast Cache does not cache WordPress pages, only the posts.